 Dunsmuir was set up as a vacation rental, but is also serves as Steph & Heidi's roost for skiing Mt.
 Shasta.
 For several years they enjoyed skiing and drinking a beer or two.
 Then Steph, a certified Level 2 Professional Ski Instructor of America ski instructor, got the idea to start teaching on the mountain and he roped Heidi in as well.

-There is currently a debate in the Dutton-Tiura household over which cert ranks highest; Heidi's version is #1 is top of the heap. #2 is, well, 2nd.
-Steph, being the supreme gentleman, has almost avoided apoplexy, whatever that is.
+There is currently a debate in the Dutton-Tiura household over which cert ranks highest.
+Heidi's version is #1 is top of the heap. #2 is, well, 2nd.
+Steph, being the supreme gentleman, has almost avoided apoplexy as he's countered Heidi's reasoning.
 General consensus is he asked for it; he married her.

 The slider gallery has a shot from their Blue Moon Trinity River Paddle (no guests) a few years back.
 The moon hadn't cleared the mountains for most of the late night trip, so it was a 6-mile Paddle by Braille.
 What an astounding experience that was.